VITianYash42/Survey_Form/README.md

 ---

+## The Problems I faced while developing and how I fixed them :-

+-   **Rigid vs. Responsive Layout**: I initially used a fixed-pixel values and absolute positioning which created a rigid layout that cant adapt to different screen sizes.
+I refactored it to        be fully responsive using a fluid container and a natural document flow, learning the importance of a mobile-first approach.

+-   **HTML Structure**: A persistent bug led me to discover I had incorrectly nested elements in my HTML.
+Debugging and fixing the structure taught me that clean, semantic HTML is the               essential foundation for predictable CSS.

 ## 🛠️ Technologies & Tools

 This project was built using core front-end technologies, with a focus on creating a flexible and maintainable structure.